kktse/kktse.github.io/about.md

 dynamics concepts in the simplest way possible to help drivers be safe, realize their potential and to improve their enjoyment of the sport.
 My vision is to make a more accessible, competitive and inclusive sport by raising the knowledge floor of the community.
-I am collaborator with the [Formula Delta](https://formuladelta.ca) time attack project.
+I collaborate with the [Formula Delta](https://formuladelta.ca) time attack project.

 I am open to short-term opportunities in vehicle dynamics.
 Interested in